top of page

 Updating a gender marker on a U.S. Passport has been suspended by the State Department following the executive order issued by Trump on January 20, 2025.

-On Janurary 23, 2025, Secretary of State Marco Rubio told the State Department employees that applications requesting X gender markers and applications requesting gender marker changes
+On January 23, 2025, Secretary of State Marco Rubio told the State Department employees that applications requesting X gender markers and applications requesting gender marker changes

 (from F to M or M to F) should be "suspended" until further guidance could be issued.

-Please note: U.S. Passports and Consular Reports of Birth Abroad that have already been issued (including those with the X gender marker) remain valid until replaced or expired.
+U.S. Passports and Consular Reports of Birth Abroad that have already been issued (including those with the X gender marker) remain valid until replaced or expired, per the International Civil Aviation Organization (ICA) policy.

 Lambda Legal is an excellent resource for additional information and updates.
 Click here to learn more.